rblades/dhworkbook_master/docs/module-1/Exercises.md

 In the next exercise, we learn to use another piece of software called 'git' which will enable you to set up a remote location for pushing copies of your work to, for safe keeping and for collaboration.
 For more on why we go to all this trouble, visit the Programming Historian on ['Preserving Your Research Data'](http://programminghistorian.org/lessons/preserving-your-research-data).

-Visit [Ubuntu's handy cheat-sheet of keyboard shortcuts and other useful commands](https://help.ubuntu.com/community/AdvancedCommandlineHowto#Keyboard_shortcuts) for your DHBox command-line work.
+Visit [Ubuntu's handy cheat-sheet of keyboard shortcuts and other useful commands](https://help.ubuntu.com/community/AdvancedCommandlineHowto#Keyboard_shortcuts) for your DH Box command-line work.

-## Exercise 3: setting up your Github space
+## Exercise 3: Setting up your Github space

 It's a familiar situation - you've been working on a paper.
 It's where you want it to be, and you're certain you're done.
 You save it as 'final.doc'.
 Then, you ask your friend to take a look at it.
 She spots several typos and that you flubbed an entire paragraph.
 You open it up, make the changes, and save as 'final-w-changes.doc'.
 Later that day it occurs to you that you don't like those changes, and you go back to the original 'final.doc', make some changes, and just overwrite the previous version.

 Soon, you have a folder like:

 ```
 |-project